 The Pink Door Seattle

-Thank goodness we found this restaurant on Trover because otherwise we may have walked right by it.
+Thank goodness we’d already heard about this restaurant, because otherwise we may have walked right by it.
 The entrance is just a light pink door built into a windowless wall on Post Alley.
 Word of warning, the door is not bright pink.
 It’s more of a muted blush color, so don’t visit if you’re hoping for a colorful Instagram photo.

 Instead, go inside for a fun bar/ restaurant that has nightly entertainment like music, cabaret and even a trapeze swing that flies over the tables.
 In the winter this a cozy fun spot for a hot toddy or Irish coffee.
 In the summer, their back deck is the perfect place to enjoy their signature summer cocktails (I was obsessed with my fresh watermelon margarita!)